ctrlaltwill/Sprout/README.md

 - Reading view customisation to keep your notes clean
 - Sprig, an AI learning companion (currently in _beta_)

-## Meet Sprig
+### Sprig

-Sprig is your built-in AI learning companion within Sprout.
+Sprig is your AI learning companion within Sprout.
 It can:
 - Answer questions about your current note
-- Review your study notes and suggest improvements
+- Review your notes and suggest improvements or changes
-- Generate Sprout flashcards from your note content
+- Generate flashcards from your note content

-Sprig is currently in _beta_ – responses may vary by model and provider as the feature set is refined.
-We recommend utilising a model with strong reasoning and/or research ability.
+Sprig is currently in _beta_.
 A formal release of Sprig is planned for v1.1.0.
 If you'd like to try it now, you can use the latest build in `dist`.

 ## Feature highlights